Nilhcem/FakeSMTP/README.md

     java -jar fakeSMTP-VERSION.jar -m

-To see all the available options (relay domains...):
+To see all the available options (relay domains, custom eml-viewer...):

     java -jar fakeSMTP-VERSION.jar --help